shamelessApathy/contest/wp-content/plugins/social-media-buttons-toolbar/readme.txt

 Unlike the other plugins, this plugin creates a live bar.
 The bar automatically adapt to the width of the block where it placed.
 If the buttons do not fit to the one line, then they will be placed on multiple lines.
 So they can be arranged horizontally or vertically, in one line or in a few, and all of this is done automatically.
 Also it can be aligned to left, center or right.

 It give you finer control over buttons.
 You can configure they on plugins settings page.
 You can choose the size of icons, choose open link in current tab or in new, and etc. Also you can have the social media follow buttons automatically added to the bottom of all post or/and pages, and can position the link buttons using either a widget, a shortcode or a template action hook.
-If you want more options then tell me and I will be happy to add it.
+If you want more options, then let us know and we will be happy to add them.

 **Features**